 - Pre-malignant conditions - eg, Bowen's disease, areas of skin showing actinic damage.
 Multiple actinic keratoses are associated with an estimated 10% lifetime risk of skin cancer.
 Keratoacanthomas may rarely progress to SCC.

-SCC usually presents as an indurated nodular keratinising or crusted tumour that may ulcerate, or it may present as an ulcer without evidence of keratinisation.
+Squamous cell carcinoma usually presents as an indurated nodular keratinising or crusted tumour that may ulcerate, or it may present as an ulcer without evidence of keratinisation.

 - Typically, SCC presents as a non-healing ulcer or growth in one of the higher-risk sun-exposed areas.
 Most SCCs appear on the skin of the head and neck.